JacoboLansac/audits/solo/soar-review.md

 ```

 However, there is no input validation in `setTaxFee()`, which means that the `taxFee` can potentially be set higher than `MULTIPLIER`.
 The probability of this happening is low, as it requires a mistake from the contract owner or compromised private keys, but the implications are that all taxed transactions (buys and sells) will revert.
-This will effectively halt trading activity of the SOAR token.
+This will effectively halt all trading activity of the SOAR token.

 ```javascript
     function setTaxFee(uint256 _tax) external onlyOwner {